Occasionalism: Islamic theological schools

 Because God is usually seen as rational, rather than arbitrary, his behaviour in normally causing events in the same sequence (i.e., what appears to us to be efficient causation) can be understood as a natural outworking of that principle of reason, which we then describe as the laws of nature.
-Properly speaking, however, these are not laws of nature but laws by which God chooses to govern his own behaviour (his autonomy, in the strict sense) — in other words, his rational will.
+Properly speaking, however, these are not laws of nature but laws by which God chooses to govern his own behaviour (his autonomy, in the strict sense) – in other words, his rational will.
 This is not, however, an essential element of an occasionalist account, and occasionalism can include positions where God's behaviour (and thus that of the world) is viewed as ultimately inscrutable, thus maintaining God's essential transcendence.
 On this understanding, apparent anomalies such as miracles are not really such: they are simply God behaving in a way that appears unusual to us.
-Given his transcendent freedom, he is not bound even by his own nature.
-Miracles, as breaks in the rational structure of the universe, can occur, since God's relationship with the world is not mediated by rational principles.
+Given his transcendent freedom, he is said to not be bound even by his own nature.
+Thus, miracles, as breaks in the rational structure of the universe, can occur, since God's relationship with the world is not mediated by rational principles.

 In a 1978 article in Studia Islamica, Lenn Goodman asks the question, "Did Al-Ghazâlî Deny Causality?" and demonstrates that Ghazali did not deny the existence of observed, "worldly" causation.
 According to Goodman's analysis, Ghazali does not claim that there is never any link between observed cause and observed effect: rather, Ghazali argues that there is no necessary link between observed cause and effect.

 Dualism

 One of the motivations for the theory is the dualist belief that mind and matter are so utterly different in their essences that one cannot affect the other.
 Thus, a person's mind cannot be the true cause of his hand's moving, nor can a physical wound be the true cause of mental anguish.
 In other words, the mental cannot cause the physical and vice versa.
 Also, occasionalists generally hold that the physical cannot cause the physical either, for no necessary connection can be perceived between physical causes and effects.
 The will of God is taken to be necessary.

 The doctrine is, however, more usually associated with certain seventeenth century philosophers of the Cartesian school.
 There are hints of an occasionalist viewpoint here and there in Descartes's own writings, but these can mostly be explained away under alternative interpretations.
 However, many of his later followers quite explicitly committed themselves to an occasionalist position.
-In one form or another, the doctrine can be found in the writings of: Johannes Clauberg, Claude Clerselier, Gerauld de Cordemoy, Arnold Geulincx, Louis de La Forge, François Lamy, and (most notably) Nicolas Malebranche.
+In one form or another, the doctrine can be found in the writings of Johannes Clauberg, Claude Clerselier, Gerauld de Cordemoy, Arnold Geulincx, Louis de La Forge, François Lamy, and (most notably) Nicolas Malebranche.